Semantic Web Applied Ontology Special Interest Group

-The Semantic Web Applied Ontology Committee aims at bridging the gap between the Semantic Web community and the Ontology community.
+The Semantic Web Applied Ontology SIG aims at bridging the gap between the Semantic Web community and the Ontology community.

 The role that ontologies play or can play in designing and employing semantic technologies has been widely acknowledged by the Semantic Web and Linked Data communities.
 But the level of collaboration between these communities and the Applied Ontology community has been much less than expected.